A geometric Steinberg formula: The geometric Steinberg formula

 where we follow the conventions of~\cite{mv} or~\cite{bar}.
-(These are locally closed sub-ind-schemes in $\Gr$.)
+(These are ind-schemes, endowed with natural morphisms $\mathrm{S}_\mu \to \Gr$, $\mathrm{T}_\mu \to \Gr$ which are representable by locally closed immersions.)
 Recall that $U$, resp.~$U^+$, is the unipotent radical of $B$, resp.~the Borel subgroup opposite to $B$ with respect to $T$; we have the loop group $\cL U$ associated with $U$, resp.~the loop group $\cL U^+$ associated with $U^+$, and